Latest research into the UK and Ireland markets and how COVID-19 is impacting plans to visit Scotland

 Governments within the UK & Ireland continue to closely monitor infection rate and number of COVID-19 cases.
-The ‘R’ number in the UK is currently between 1.3-1.5 (updated 16 October).
-As result of recent increases to the infection rate, further restrictions have been imposed.
+The ‘R’ number in the UK is currently between 1.0 – 1.4 (updated 8 January 2021).

 Quarantine and other travel restrictions

-Travel is restricted to essential travel only in some regions of the UK & Ireland, where increased infection rates are present.
+Travel remains restricted to essential travel only in many regions of the UK & Ireland.

 Travel - aviation, ferries and rail